Aminocaproic acid Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking aminocaproic acid:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking aminocaproic acid:Incidence not known

 - black, tarry stools